-Data compiled April 9, 2019.
+Data compiled July 19, 2019.
 Source: Regulatory Research Associates, a group within S&P Global Market Intelligence

-After brisk rate case activity in 2018, where almost 140 cases were decided, there were 24 electric and gas cases resolved in the first quarter of 2019.
-In fact, since 2010 rate case activity has been robust, with 100 or more cases adjudicated in seven of the last nine calendar years.
+After reaching an almost 30-year high in 2018, when almost 140 cases were decided, rate case activity has moderated thus far in 2019, with only 49 electric and gas cases resolved in the first half.
+Since 2010, rate case activity has been robust, with 100 or more cases adjudicated in seven of the last nine calendar years.
 This count includes electric and gas cases where no ROEs have been specified; however, withdrawn cases are not included.
+With more than 110 cases currently pending, it appears that the tally for 2019 will again top 100 cases decided.

-Increased costs associated with environmental compliance, generation and delivery infrastructure upgrades and expansion, renewable generation mandates, storm and disaster recovery, cybersecurity and employee benefits argue for the continuation of an active rate case agenda over the next few years.
-In addition, the need to address the impacts of the 2017 federal tax reform has caused rate case agendas to be more active than previously expected.
+Increased costs associated with environmental compliance, generation and delivery infrastructure upgrades and expansion, renewable generation mandates, storm and disaster recovery, cybersecurity and employee benefits have contributed to an active rate case agenda over the last decade.
+In the last couple of years, the need to address the impacts of the 2017 federal tax reform has caused rate case agendas to be more active than previously expected.
+Regulatory Research Associates, a group within S&P Global Market Intelligence, expects this trend to continue for the foreseeable future in light of the utilities' robust capital spending plans.

-In addition, rising interest rates could also contribute to increased rate case activity.
+Rising interest rates over the past several years also likely contributed to the increased rate case activity.
 In 2015, the Federal Reserve began to gradually raise the federal funds rate.
-Subsequent to that hike, the Federal Reserve has increased rates by 25 basis points eight times, with the most recent hike occurring in December 2018, bringing the federal funds rate to the range of 2.25% to 2.5%.
-Although additional increases were anticipated in 2019, recent commentary from the Federal Reserve indicates a willingness to remain "patient" about hikes in 2019 due to a slowdown in the global economy and low inflationary pressures.
+Subsequent to that hike, the Fed has increased rates by 25 basis points eight times, with the most recent hike occurring in December 2018, bringing the federal funds rate to the range of 2.25% to 2.5%.
+Additional increases were initially anticipated in 2019.
+However, with concerns of slowing growth and the impact of U.S.-China trade tensions negatively weighing on the U.S. economy, the Fed is expected to cut rates for the first time since late 2008.
+Analysts now expect a quarter-basis point reduction in the federal funds rate by the end of July, with the potential for additional cuts by year-end.

-While increases in the federal funds rate do not move in lockstep with longer-term treasuries and authorized ROEs do not move in lockstep with interest rates, the expectation is that as interest rates rise, authorized ROEs would also begin to rise.
+While increases in the federal funds rate do not move in lockstep with longer-term treasuries and authorized ROEs do not move in lockstep with interest rates, the expectation is that as interest rates change, authorized ROEs would also begin to change in similar fashion.
 However, several factors impact the timing and magnitude of this anticipated shift.
-Normal regulatory lag, i.e., the amount of time it takes for a utility to put together a rate case filing and tender it to the commission and then for the commission to process the case, would without any other influences delay a rise in average authorized ROEs relative to interest rates.
+Normal regulatory lag, i.e., the amount of time it takes for a utility to put together a rate case filing and tender it to the commission and then for the commission to process the case, would without any other influences delay a change in average authorized ROEs relative to interest rates.